 NIMD has embarked on a new four-year programme, which aims to support Jordan’s reform process to consolidate democracy, as well as promoting the inclusion of women and young people in national policy and decision-making processes

-The programme, which is entitled, “Enhanced Support to Democratic Governance in Jordan”, is funded by the European Union and implemented by a Consortium led by the European Centre for Electoral Support (ECES) and composed of the European Partnership for Democracy (EPD), the Westminster Foundation for Democracy (WFD), the French Agency for Media Cooperation (CFI) and NIMD.
+The programme, which is entitled, “is EU Support to Jordanian Democratic Institutions & Development (EU-JDID)”, is funded by the European Union and implemented by a Consortium led by the European Centre for Electoral Support (ECES) and composed of the European Partnership for Democracy (EPD), the Westminster Foundation for Democracy (WFD), the French Agency for Media Cooperation (CFI) and NIMD.

 The programme was launched on 24 May in Amman, Jordan.
 The ceremony was attended by the different actors working on the project, as well as representatives of the EU and the Jordanian Parliament.

 Opening speeches by the Ambassador of the European Union to Jordan, H.E.
 Andrea Matteo Fontana, and the Ambassador of the Spain to Jordan, H.E.
 Santiago Cabanas Ansorena, kicked off proceedings.

 Participants then heard from Jordan’s Minister of Political and Parliamentary Affairs Musa Maaytah, the First Deputy Speaker/Action Speaker of the House of Representatives Khamis Atieh and the Chair of the Independent Electoral Commission, Khalid Kalaldeh.
 These representatives presented the programme from the point of view of the beneficiary institutions.

 The programme was then presented from the standpoint of the implementing organisations, with speeches from ECES and AECID.